Dekxisosta/RetailConsole/README.md

 There were no limitations mentioned in the given brief

 ## Implementations
+To foster a clean design, such concepts were implemented in the program
 - Simple event-driven system
 - Domain-driven design system
 - MVC architecture